 Avoid the above example happening by splitting up your ad groups to specific and related keywords.
 The more specific your ad groups and keywords in them, the more relevant you are able to make your ads.

-It is important to regularly review your keyword performance and utilize conversion tracking to determine the success of your chosen keywords.
+It is important to regularly review your keyword performance and utilise conversion tracking to determine the success of your chosen keywords.
 Once you have determined your most successful keywords and match types, consider creating dedicated, single ad groups for them.

 Most campaigns contain around 20 keywords and match types within a single ad group.
 While this can increase your ad impressions, it can actually make it harder to create ad copy that accurately reflects the users search query.